Ashwell Prince: Test specialist (2007–2011)

 Prince signed a contract to play for Lancashire County Cricket Club the 2009 English season.
 He acted as cover for V. V. S. Laxman, the club's other overseas player, who was unavailable at times because he was playing in the Indian Premier League.
 Prince score his first century for Lancashire at the start of May during a match against Nottinghamshire.
 The knock came off 135 not out from 189 balls came on the final day of the four-day match and helped Lancashire from a score of 39/3 to draw the match.
 From five County Championship matches Prince scored 497 runs.
 South Africa's next engagement in Tests was in December when England toured.
 Despite his initial success as an opener, Prince struggled to adapt and was unhappy batting in an unfamiliar position.
 He opened with Graeme Smith throughout the four-match series, and managed just 97 runs from 7 innings, prompting ESPNcricinfo's Firdose Moonda to describe his performance as "technically inept".

 The experiment with Prince opening lasted until the first match of South Africa's Test series against India in February 2010.
 For the second Test he returned to the middle order and Alviro Petersen partnered Smith at the top of the order.
 In six Tests as an opener, Prince average 27.44 runs per innings.
 In 2010, Lancashire signed Kumar Sangakkara who was unavailable due to international commitments until May.
 Due to his performance in 2009, Prince was signed as cover.
 After a run of low scores, Prince was dropped from South Africa's Test team at the start of 2012, and was replaced by Alviro Petersen for the third Test of South Africa's home series against Sri Lanka.
-When Cricket South Africa announced its central contracts in February 2012, Prince was included on the list and the convenor of selectors said that although Prince had been dropped from the Test side in January, he still remained part of the team's plan.
+When Cricket South Africa announced its central contracts in February 2012, Prince was included on the list and the convenor of selectors said that although Prince had been dropped from the Test team in January, he still remained part of the team's plan.